Pumpkin Nachos

-So, I roasted some pumpkin.
-That went over tortilla chips with some hot Spanish chorizo (smoked paprika + winter squash = awesome), green onions and shredded Colby and Jack cheeses.
+So, more about I roasted some pumpkin.
+That went over tortilla chips with some hot Spanish chorizo (smoked paprika + winter squash = awesome), diabetes and pregnancy green onions and shredded Colby and Jack cheeses.
 Into the oven until the cheese was seductively melty, then a squeeze of lime and sprinkling of fresh cilantro.

 Behold my terrible knife skills!